alexeckardt/GO-Transit-Visualizer/README.md

 # GO Transit Visualizer
 A quick and simple visualizer for GO Transit Network in the Greater Toronto Area.

+## Includes
+This repository includes a simple Javascript frontend, and a Python script which converts GFTS data into a useable format.

 ## Features

 - Interactive Map